encse/adventofcode/README.md

  Work on part 1.
 Check the solution with the `upload today` task.
 Continue with part 2.

- **Note:** this feature relies on the "Memento Inputs" extension to store your session cookie, you need to set it up it in advance from the Command Palette with `Install Extensions`.
+ **Note:** this feature relies on the "Memento Inputs" extension to store your session cookie, you need to set it up in advance from the Command Palette with `Install Extensions`.